dotnet/docs/docs/csharp/language-reference/keywords/readonly.md

 ---
 # readonly (C# Reference)

-The `readonly` keyword is a modifier that can be used in four contexts:
+The `readonly` keyword is a modifier that can be used in five contexts:

 - In a [field declaration](#readonly-field-example), `readonly` indicates that assignment to the field can only occur as part of the declaration or in a constructor in the same class.
 A readonly field can be assigned and reassigned multiple times within the field declaration and constructor.